beginning of content

 • The exact cause of Paget's disease is not known, but risk factors include older age, family history, certain ethnic backgrounds and some viruses.

-• Paget's disease can cause a dull pain in your bones at night or when you're resting.
+• Many people do not have symptoms, but Paget's disease can cause a dull pain in your bones at night or when you're resting.

-• Paget's disease can cause some bone, joint and neurological (nerve) complications.
+• Paget's disease can cause some complications, including bone, joint and neurological (nerve) problems.

 What is Paget's disease?